KentaroMorishita/f-box-core/README.md

 #### `<$>` - Map

-**What it does:**

 Applies a function to the value inside the container.
-This is particularly useful when you want to modify or transform the encapsulated value without unwrapping it.

-**用途:**

-コンテナ内の値に関数を適用します。値を取り出さずに変換や加工を行いたい場合に便利です。

 ```typescript
 import { Box } from "f-box-core";